ho-229/Network-Learn/TinyWebServer/README.md

 ## Features

-* Cross-platform: works on Windows and Linux
+* Cross-platform: works on Windows, Linux and MacOS.
-* Support SSL/TLS
+* Support SSL/TLS.
-* Basic `HTTP 1.1` support and some other features like `keep-alive`, `range` and `cache-control`
+* Basic `HTTP 1.1` support and some other features like `keep-alive`, `range` and `cache-control`.
-* Support gracefully closing of connections
+* Support gracefully closing of connections.
-* Support slow close like `Nginx` smooth upgrade
+* Support slow close like `Nginx` smooth upgrade.
-* Use timer to close timeout connections
+* Use timer to close timeout connections.
-* Use `POSIX` thread-safety methods to reduce lock usage
+* Use `POSIX` thread-safety methods to reduce lock usage.
-* Using Epoll(Linux) edge-triggered IO multiplex, non-blocking IO, multithreading
+* Using Epoll(Linux) edge-triggered IO multiplex, non-blocking IO, multithreading.

 See my chinese [blog](https://ho-229.github.io/code/network/server/tiny-web-server/) for more details.